top of page

 The building, of English Gothic design, was built of Indiana sawed limestone, with the exterior stones laid to correspond to the old English cathedrals.
 The church proper was built in the form of a Latin cross and with a seating capacity of 750.

-The pipe organ was rebuilt The size of the instrument was increased, and some of the original pipes from the 1886 instrument were retained.
+The pipe organ was rebuilt and the size of the instrument was increased, and some of the original pipes from the 1886 instrument were retained.

 From September 4-11, 1927, there was a week-long celebration and dedication of the new building.
 Ministers from other protestant churches in Mount Vernon, ministers from the other Methodist Episcopal churches in the county, and former ministers of the Gay Street Church, as well as Bishop Theodore Henderson, of Cincinnati, participated in the services.